 And so I was back in a world of McDonalds and Starbucks, euros and the Greek alphabet – a stark contrast, even after such a brief visit to the Turkish north.
 Nicosia tourism is steadily taking off, and the city – on both sides of the border – has a lot to offer visitors.
 Northern Lefkoşa is certainly more conservative, obviously Islamic, and somewhat more exotic than southern Lefkosia with its Mediterranean charms, but both sides of the divide deserve exploration.
 The coastline may be the island’s biggest draw, but if you truly want to experience all the best places to visit in Cyprus, don’t forget to take a trip inland to see what Nicosia had to offer.

 Wondering how to find all the top Nicosia things to do in Cyprus’s divided capital?
 Check out this Nicosia map to discover what the old city has to offer!

 Are you inspired to visit Nicosia?
 Wondering what to see in Cyprus away from the capital?
 Check out this post to discover the many other Cyprus holiday destinations, as well as why winter is the perfect time to come!

-Cyprus in winter: why is it the best time to visit?
+- Cyprus in winter: why it’s the best time to visit!